Monitoring your blood pressure at home is one easy way to screen for hypertension | HealthDiscovery.org

 None.

 Over time, increased pressure strains and changes the artery walls, making them less elastic and stiffer.
 This stiffness contributes to many cardiac conditions including coronary artery disease, stroke, heart failure and atrial fibrillation.
 High blood pressure also means that the heart must work harder to move the same amount of blood which strains that essential muscle.
-High blood pressure itself could also be a symptom of other conditions like hardened arteries or high cholesterol.
+High blood pressure itself could be a symptom of other conditions like hardened arteries or high cholesterol.

 While the most immediate risks of hypertension are to the heart and arteries, it can also cause complications from the eyes to the kidneys.
-Recent research is also identifying a connection between hypertension and an increased risk for dementia.5
+Recent research is also identifying a connection between hypertension and an increased risk for dementia.

 The good news is that hypertension is easily detectable and effectively controlled by low-cost treatments and lifestyle changes.